Quick facts History Text of law

 System organization

-Alberta’s deposit-return system is operated by a consortium of 2127 independent, owner-operated depots and overseen by the Alberta Beverage Container Management Board (ABCMB).
-The Board oversees the activities of Alberta bottle depots, beverage manufacturers and the two collection system agents for beverage manufacturers, the Alberta Beverage Container Recycling Corporation (ABCRC) and the Alberta Beer Container Corporation (ABCC).
+Alberta’s deposit-return system is operated by a consortium of 2177 independent, owner-operated depots and overseen by the Alberta Beverage Container Management Board (ABCMB).
+The Board oversees the activities of Alberta bottle depots, beverage manufacturers and the two collection system agents for beverage manufacturers, the Alberta Gaming and Liquor Commission (AGLC) and the Brewers Distribution Ltd. (BDL).

 The Alberta Government does not supply any funding for the operation of the beverage container recycling system.
 Depot operators and beverage manufacturers fund the administrative costs of the BCMB through a levy based on the returns of beverage containers.